12/21/04 Newsletter (below it are two previous newsletters on this issue):

 To me, if kashrut is not on the cutting edge of humanity toward animals, it's

 not kashrut.
 I would be happy to pay extra for "ethically glatt" meat.
-I have

 already stopped eating veal, and consider that decision part of my kashrut